AP Investigation: Filthy Rio water a threat at 2016 Olympics

 In the U.S., Griffith said, areas with such levels of contamination “would be shut down immediately.”

-"What would be the standard that should be followed for the quantity of virus?
-Because the presence or absence of virus in the water ... needs to have a standard, a limit," he said.
+“What would be the standard that should be followed for the quantity of virus?
+Because the presence or absence of virus in the water ... needs to have a standard, a limit,” he said.
+“You don’t have a standard for the quantity of virus in relation to human health when it comes to contact with water.”

-His testing looked for three different types of human adenovirus that are typical "markers" of human sewage in Brazil.
+Spilki’s testing looked for three different types of human adenovirus that are typical “markers” of human sewage in Brazil.
 In addition, he tested for enteroviruses, the most common cause of upper respiratory tract infections in the young, which can also lead to brain and heart ailments.
 He also tested for rotavirus, the main cause of gastroenteritis globally.

 The test results consistently found high counts of active and infectious human adenoviruses, which cause explosive diarrhea, violent vomiting, respiratory trouble and other illnesses.